Back to Colorado

 Passed [*]

-Plain English: The amendment adds a definition for 'administrative approval process' to the bill, which describes how local government administrative staff will approve or deny development proposals based on objective standards set by local laws.
+Plain English: This amendment adds a definition for 'administrative approval process' to the bill, explaining that it is when local government staff decide on housing projects based only on clear written rules.

-• Adds a new section defining 'administrative approval process'.
+• Adds a new section defining what an 'administrative approval process' means in this law.

 L.019